Visa policy of Bhutan: Electronic visa (e-Visa)

 Citizens of other countries may independently obtain an e-Visa whose duration of stay is 90 days.
 Visa fee is USD 40 per person (nonrefundable).
 Visa application may be processed within 5 business days.

-e-Visa applicant is also subject to pay Sustainable Development Fee of USD 100 per day.
+e-Visa applicant is also subject to pay the Sustainable Development Fee of USD 100 per night.

 Visa clearance letter

 All foreigners (except for citizens of Bangladesh, India and Maldives) may obtain a visa in advance through a licensed tour operator and receive a visa approval before travel.

 All visas are approved from Thimphu and are only issued to tourists booked with a local licensed tour operator, either directly or through a foreign travel agent.
 Applications for tourist visas are submitted by the tour operator.

 If visa is approved, they are given a visa clearance letter, and must present it at the port of entry.
 The visa is then stamped into their passport.
 All foreign citizens may only enter Bhutan through Phuntsholing, Gelephu and Samdrup Jongkhar if coming by land or Paro if coming by air.